Should my Buy to Let property be owned personally or through a limited company?

 A company is a separate legal entity distinct from its owners so pays Corporation Tax instead of Income Tax.

-Companies currently pay Corporation Tax at 19% on its profits, whatever its level of profits – (Income Tax for individuals is 20%, 40% or 45% depending on the individuals level of income).
+Companies currently pay Corporation Tax at 19% on its profits if they are less than £50,000, and 25% if they are over £250,000 (Companies with profits between£50,000 and £250,000 may be eligible for Marginal Relief).
+Whereas Income Tax for individuals is 20%, 40% or 45% depending on the individuals level of income.

 On the face of it, a company would get full relief for the actual mortgage interest paid as well as paying Corporation Tax at a much lower rate than higher rate income tax payers.
 But the net income belongs to the company and not the individual at this point.